 The conductivity value is directly affected by the water’s content of ions.
-We could generally say that the greater is the content of ions (or of the ionic charge) and the higher is the water conductivity.
+We could generally say that the greater is the content of ions (or of the ionic charge), the higher is the water conductivity.

 Why is it important to constantly check the water conductivity’s values?

-An high conductive water can be a troublemaker during application because it may affect, for example, the slurries or glazes’ viscosity.
-In some cases the conductivity reaches such high values that – to fit within the proper parameters and so to proceed with a proper application – more water must be added in the process, therefore affecting both the productivity as well as the environment.
+A high conductivity water can be a problem because it may negatively affect the application.
+For example, it may improperly act on the viscosity of the slurry or of the glaze.
+In some cases, the conductivity reaches such high levels that to proceed with a proper application – it is necessary to add more water in the process and this, of course, affects in a negative way both the productivity as well as the environment.

-- The increase of water content per kg obviously reduces the solid percentage within the suspension, leading to a lower hourly production of spray-dried product during atomization.
+- The increase of water content per kg obviously reduces the solid rate within the suspension, leading to a lower hourly production of spray-dried powder during atomization.

-- The lower hourly production of atomized powder together with the higher amount of water produce in turns a more important energy cost, also influencing a higher production of C02(carbon dioxide): the more water has to evaporate the more quantity of emissions is produced
+- The lower hourly production of atomized powder, together with the higher amount of water, produces in turns a more important energy cost, also promoting a higher production of C02(carbon dioxide).
+In other words, since we have more water that must evaporate, we produce more emissions.

-The critical issue promoted by waters’ conductivity (that chemically speaking is due to an excessive presence of multivalent cations such as calcium and magnesium) also and especially relates to groundwater that, coming from deep under the ground, is by its nature subject to variations depending on the season.
-Especially on our territory (Sassuolo district).
+Critical issues promoted by waters’ conductivity (that chemically speaking is due to an excessive presence of multivalent cations such as calcium and magnesium) are also related to groundwater that, since it comes from deep under the ground, it is by its nature subject to changes according on the season.

-Process waters often require different kinds of treatment in order to perform at the best and avoid production problems.
-These treatments can vary from company to company according with the specific production parameters.
+Process waters often require different kinds of treatment to perform at the best and avoid production problems.
+These treatments can be different from company to company according to the specific production parameters in use.

 - A. WATER CLARIFICATION